Podsights Destination

 • This integration is partner owned.
 Please reach out to the partner's support for any issues.

 Podsights measures the effectiveness of podcast advertising.
-Through integrations with podcast hosting providers, matches downloads with on-site actions, providing advertisers household-level attribution.
+Through integrations with podcast hosting providers, Podsights matches podcast downloads with on-site actions to provide household-level attribution.

 This destination is maintained by Podsights.
-For any issues with the destination, contact the Podsights Support team.
+For any issues with the destination, contact the Podsights/Spotify support team.

 1. From the Segment web app, click Catalog.